Morris-Research-Group/bayexpress/README.md

 If you are interested in calculating Bayes factors using either python or R you can follow our [minimal working example](minimal_working_example.md).

+All code is written in Python 3.10.6 (except running _DESeq2_, _edgeR_ in R), the conda environment export can be found in [environment.yml](environment.yml) containing all python and R package necessary.

 $~$